paweljakubas/j-data-analysis/chapters/inverted-table.md

 ### Filter rows

-Let's say we want to filter out all rows that have quotes less than 3.4.
+Let's say we want to filter out all rows that have quotes not less than 3.4.
 What we can do to achieve that is to specify row indices that have `quote >= 3.4` and then use those indices to select rows as in the previous section.
 ```j